elephantscale/es-training-new/deep-learning/generic/DL-Concepts.md

 ## Dropout

  * How does it work?
-    - At every trainng step, each neuron has a chance (probablity) of being 'dropped'.
+    - At every training step, each neuron has a chance (probability) of being 'dropped'.
     Meaning, it's output ignored during this step
     - The neuron can become active during the next step
     - Neurons in input layer and hidden layer can be dropped